 Choosing a practitioner: I am increasingly drawn to a philosophy of ‘less is more’ when dealing with any health issue.
 The body is a sensitive and complex system and I believe it is helpful to be treated as gently as possible.
 Mainstream osteopathy and chiropractic both have a fairly ‘macho’ image but within both disciplines there are gentler branches of practice.
 As a McTimoney chiropractor, Kathy works to adjust the bones of the whole body to maintain correct alignment of the spine and to ensure the body’s nerve supply works as efficiently as possible; the difference with this approach from other methods of chiropractic is its speed, accuracy and gentleness, checking patients from head to toe during every session.

-Teresa specialises in cranial osteopathy, an approach which treats the whole body via gentle stimulation of the fascia (inter-muscular tissues).
-I was lucky enough to work with Teresa years ago when she practised in Ely; she now works in Barnet and a significant proportion of her clients are professional musicians who have been referred to her with injuries or a repetitive strain condition.
+Teresa Checchia specialises in cranial osteopathy, an approach which treats the whole body via gentle stimulation of the fascia (inter-muscular tissues).
+I was lucky enough to work with Teresa years ago when she practised in Ely.
+A significant proportion of her clients are professional musicians who have been referred to her with injuries or a repetitive strain condition.
 The term ‘cranial’ covers a whole range of gentle osteopathic techniques applied to the body as a whole, not just to the cranium, as Teresa explains: ‘Cranial techniques are helpful in healing soft tissue injuries and are useful for low back problems as well as small joint strains or injuries, such as hand, arm and shoulder which can manifest for cellists.
 Musicians tend to be very sensitive individuals who require fine tuning and care, just like musical instruments.
 As well as treating injuries, cranial techniques can make a huge difference to a musician’s mobility and alignment, but once this is achieved I always encourage my patients to work with an Alexander Technique teacher in order to learn how to use and maintain that increased mobility.
 If you want a long playing life, you have to invest in the self awareness and training to maintain a fluid, flexible and toned body.’

 Case History: My lower back went into spasm after a dance class two years ago and I was desperate to get moving again.
 Two male friends had been successfully treated for similar symptoms by a local physiotherapist using a powerful tens machine so I went for a couple of sessions, hoping for a ‘quick fix’.
 Unfortunately the spasm then became so acute that I couldn’t get out of bed.
 My doctor prescribed powerful pain relief and insisted I get up straight away; research shows that the sooner you move around using pain relief, the sooner the spasm abates.
 He also referred me to a senior NHS physiotherapist.